manifoldxyz/reserved-ownership-accounts/README.md

     function createAccount(uint256 salt) external returns (address);

     /**
-     * @dev Assigns a smart contract account to a given owner.
+     * @dev Allows an owner to claim a smart contract account created by this registry.
      *
      * If the account has not already been created, the account will be created first using `createAccount` *